Oasis Academy South Bank: Academics

 The school operates an extended school day with compulsory enrichment activities.
-The extended day gives the pupils more time to learn and prepares them for a future in employment.
-All this is supported by parents who sign a Home Academy Agreement where it is laid out.
+The extended day gives the pupils more time to learn and prepares them for future employment.
+The guidelines are described by the Home Academy Agreement which is signed by parents.
 The academic focus is explained to the students in the acronym STAIRS- scholarship, transformation, aspiration, inclusion, resilience and social responsibility.

 Curriculum intent

-A Knowledge rich curriculum.
-This was one of 11 schools involved in a funded government pilot scheme to write a full curriculum that interpreted the National Curriculum for England to produce the best outcomes for their students.
+A Knowledge-rich curriculum is taught.
+Oasis was one of 11 schools involved in a funded government pilot scheme to write a full curriculum that interpreted the National Curriculum for England to produce the best outcomes for their students.
 The results can be seen on the school website.